28th February 1998

 "And neither have the necessary skills to swim in the shark pool that is the job.
-Albus was a master manipulator and a devious son of a bitch, it wasn't for nothing that he ran this school for so long.
+Albus was a master manipulator and a devious son of a bitch.
+It wasn't for nothing that he ran this school for so long.
 It's not me, Severus, I could manage but the infighting just this last year."
-She shook her head.
+Minerva shook her head.
 "It's a job for a younger man, a man who is also a master manipulator who has proven his worth in ways that cannot be questioned."

 "You are throwing me into the shark pool?"

-"So not only are you throwing me to the sharks your planning on leaving me to sink as well?" he demanded.
+"So not only are you throwing me to the sharks you're planning on leaving me to sink as well?" he demanded.

 "Only once you've learnt to swim," she agreed.